ovac/guardrails/resources/docs/overview.md

 # Guardrails

-Guardrails adds human approval flows to critical mutations in your management system.
-Define guarded attributes, build multi‑step signer policies, and expose a simple API + UI for staff to review and sign.
+Guardrails adds actor approval flows to critical mutations in your management system.
+Define guarded attributes, build multi‑step signer policies, and expose a simple API + UI for reviewers to sign.

 ## Endpoints